wptrainingteam/learn-wp-content/tutorials/php8-testing.md

 What's great about PHPCompatibility is that you don't have to configure a different PHP version to use it.
 You can use it with your existing PHP version, and it will check your code against the rules for the PHP version you specify.

-To install PHPCompatibility, you need to install Composer, which is a dependency manager for PHP projects.
+To install and use PHPCompatibility, you need to install Composer, which is a dependency manager for PHP projects.
 For Composer to work, you also need the cli version of PHP installed on your system.

 Installing Composer is outside the scope of this lesson, but you can find instructions on the [Composer website](https://getcomposer.org/) for both [macOS/Linux](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows) operating systems.

-You can find ways to install PHP on your system on the [PHP website](https://www.php.net/manual/en/install.php).
+You can find ways to install PHP on your system on the [PHP website](https://www.php.net/manual/en/install.php) under the Installation and Configuration section.

 You can check that you have php installed by running the following command in your terminal: